dhodgson615/Lambda-Calculus-Interpreter/README.md

 Yet another λ-Calculus Interpreter, implemented in Python 3.10+.
 Designed for messing around.
-Not intended for production use, unless your production involves demolishing call stacks or pretending to be smart for understanding functional programming.
+Not intended for production use, unless your production involves demolishing call stacks or pretending you understanding functional programming.

 ---